13 Sep The collateral costs of abandoned wells

 Where the operator fails to make its payment, section 36(3) of the SRA permits a landowner to apply to the Surface Rights Board (SRB) for the recovery of outstanding rental payments.
 Upon written application and the provision of satisfactory evidence by the landowner, sub-sections 36(4) and (5) of the SRA, empowers the SRB to send a written demand notice to the operator.
 If the operator fails to comply with the demand notice, the SRB may direct the Minister to pay the landowner, the outstanding rent due, from the General Revenue Fund.
 The General Revenue Fund is a fund appropriated to the public service of Alberta into which all public money is paid.
 Section 36(7) further provides that the Minister may be responsible for additional outstanding rental payments until the transfer or reclamation of an orphan site is complete.
 (See Shaun Fluker’s blog for review of SRB decisions and the nature of payments that might be covered when operators enter into bankruptcies.)
 It is then up to the Minister to seek recovery of the debt from the operator, should they be around.

-With the crash in oil prices, a number of operators are having solvency problems (with a number going into bankruptcy and the numbers of orphan sites increasing significantly).
+With the crash in oil prices, a number of operators are having solvency problems (with a number going into bankruptcy and the numbers of abandoned wells increasing significantly).
 The total count of orphan wells as of June 30, 2016 is 1114 wells compared to 162 as of March 31, 2014.
 This represents a significant increases in liabilities that will be covered by the rest of industry through the orphan well program (see the Orphan Well Association).
 There is also a real potential that tax dollars may go to cover some portion of the abandonment and reclamation of these orphaned sites (see this ELC blog in this regard).

 Beyond the significant costs of reclamation and remediation we have the surface lease rental payments being made by the Minister, which continue to escalate.
 Between the years 2014 and 2015 alone, the SRB has directed the Minister to make about six hundred (600) rental payments totalling over $2 million(with payments between $1,000 to over $15,000).
 The Surface Rights Board chairman Gerald Hawranik has been quoted as predicting that rental payments by the Minister will hit $3.5 million by the end of 2016.